Is quinoa kosher for Passover?

 But there's more.
 In order for quinoa to be Kosher for Passover, it seems to hinge on how the quinoa is grown.
 Some authorities have expressed concern because quinoa is processed in factories along with grains that are not kosher for Passover.
 In addition, kashrut authorities have learned that some farmers use barley or oats as a protective covering over their quinoa crops to prevent birds from eating it.
 According to an article in the New York Times, the debate is not likely to be resolved until one of the major kashrut certification companies can send a rabbi to the mountain region of Bolivia to inspect some of these factories.

-Even Chabad does not have a definite answer and recommends consulting your community rabbi.
 So what is a Reform Jew to do?
 If you are going to eat quinoa this Passover, make sure the package says it is Kosher for Passover; there are several brands available.
 And though Gourmet Magazine is no longer published, be sure to check their online archive to some great quinoa recipes.